How to Ensure you Choose the Right R&D Tax Credit Advisor

 LimestoneGrey’s Managing Director, Matthew Jones, answers some FAQs in a bid to provide clarity on the supplier selection process.

-What are the main considerations when choosing an adviser?
+What are the main considerations when choosing an advisor?

 When looking to employ any professional service, there are inevitably a mix of factors to consider before selecting your preferred supplier.
 To put it simply, you should ask yourself the following questions: